nsdf-fabric/NSDF_Tutorial/README.md

   Stopped: 120
  Images: 48
 ```
+> :bulb: **Note**: The specific numbers in the output might vary based on your installation details and additional information may also appear.

 ## Docker-compose Execution

 There is a Docker container [`globalcomputinglab/somospie_openvisus`](https://hub.docker.com/repository/docker/globalcomputinglab/somospie_openvisus/general) with all the software stack required to facilitate the execution of this tutorial.
 After installing Docker Desktop as listed in the [Prerequisites](#prerequisites), **please open the Docker Desktop application on your computer.**